-They came from near and far for the annual gathering.
-They had laboured in creative intensity to produce these works of automotive art.
-Spare parts from the bodies of other vehicles were combined into Frankenstein-like machines.
+They came from near and far for this annual gathering.
+They had laboured in creative intensity to produce works of automotive art.
+The builders combined spare parts from the bodies of other vehicles into Frankenstein-like machines.
 Each one was simultaneously interesting and disturbing.
-I enjoyed walking around looking at the artistry and talking to the creators.
+I enjoyed walking around, looking at the artistry and talking to the creators.

 Later in the day, some of the cars assembled on the race track for the Jalopy Showdown.
 Some of the cars were jalopy hotrods which I got to see a race around yet another dirt track.

-Before returning to the campground we took a tour of the Eastern Museum of Motor Racing.
-There was a lot to see including early versions of the sprint cars we saw on Friday night.
-We got to see the evolution of the race cars and learn some history of the sport and the drivers.
+Before returning to the campground, we took a tour of the Eastern Museum of Motor Racing the sponsors of the car show.
+There was a lot to see, including early versions of the sprint cars we saw on Friday night.
+We got to see the evolution of race cars and learn some history of the sport and the drivers.

 The significance of the name "Eastern" in the EMMR title requires comment.
-No section of the United States can claim a more dominant place in the history of Motor Racing that the area included in a one-hundred fifty mile radius of the EMMR site.
-The eastern seaboard became the area for large numbers of motor racing events from the earliest time due to the large population, the industrial revolution and the agricultural strength of the area.
+No section of the United States can claim a more dominant place in Motor Racing's history than the area included in a one-hundred-fifty mile radius of the EMMR site.
+The eastern seaboard became the area for large numbers of motor racing events from the earliest time due to the large population, the industrial revolution, and the area's agricultural strength.

 Of course, no vintage car show is complete without a pin-up girl.
 One has to wonder.
 Have men and fast cars and beautiful women always been a thing?

 We spent the rest of the day kayaking on Pinchot Lake.
 It was my first time travelling by kayak.
 My arms got a good workout.
-I had fun but my adventure was not without risk.
+I had fun, but my adventure was not without risk.
+Dan reminded me not to move too much right before I flipped the kayak.
 I bumped my kayak against a rock and got stuck.
-In my attempt to free myself from the rock, my kayak tipped over and … lake water is stinky.
+In my attempt to free myself from the rock, my kayak tipped over, and in a second I was in the drink.
+Ew!.
+My bottom half was covered in green slime and other gunk.
 Taking a shower was my motivation for quickly getting back to the campsite.